Customize Consent Preferences

 – First of all, if a new checklist had been in place, would performance have improved?
 Would this mistake have been prevented?
 Sometimes, the task is so obvious that having a checklist would not fix anything.
 If this is the case, don’t write a silly checklist just for the sake of having a checklist.
 For example, if someone forgets to wear his seatbelt, I highly doubt that putting a checklist in the cab of the truck telling the driver when and how to put on a seatbelt is going to make any difference.
 This is an obvious evolution, and other corrective actions (audits of seatbelt compliance, proper rewards for wearing seatbelts, consistent enforcement of the rule) will be much more effective.

-Additionally, situations where other factors have made it easy for the operator to make the mistake (poorly designed equipment, excessively fatigued workers, etc) probably need these other issues addressed first, and then evaluate whether a procedure would also help.
+Additionally, situations where other factors have made it easy for the operator to make a mistake (poorly designed equipment, excessively fatigued workers, etc.) probably need these other issues addressed first and then evaluate whether a procedure would also help.

 a. documentation of the work is required